 Be sure to check the weather forecast prior to departure to ensure appropriate packing.
 It is wise to think in layers when preparing for a service trip abroad.
-Highs most days about 80-85° F, but with the humidity, it often feels warmer.
-Low are generally 55-60° F and evenings are cool.
-Rain is very possible.
+Highs most days could be up to 95° F. Lows are generally 70° F. Rain, especially thunderstorms, are possible.
 It is recommended that all volunteers pack as light as possible for your convenience and to conserve space during transport to our destination village.
-Please check with your airline regarding luggage allowances (as well as luggage fees for excess weight).
-Family Humanitarian will not be responsible for such fees.
+Please check with your airline regarding luggage allowances.
 Bringing a bag for dirty clothes throughout the expedition is also recommended.

 One golden piece of advice: Keep a clean change of clothes inside a bag during the entire expedition so that there is a fresh outfit to wear upon your return home.
-There are often opportunities to have laundry done for a small fee or to wash out clothing in the sink (a travel pack of laundry detergent can come in handy.)
+There are often opportunities to have laundry done for a small fee or to wash out clothing in the sink (a travel pack of laundry detergent can come in handy).